Skip to content

 The Seeing Stone on Your Desk

 Originally published on aiandfaith.org on Apr 23, 2026 In 1954, J.R.R.
 Tolkien introduced through his legendarium the mysterious palantiri, ancient “seeing-stones” that reveal glimpses of what is real across space and time.
-They do not fabricate images, and yet their use often contributes to the destruction of its viewer.
+They do not fabricate images, and yet their use often contributes to the destruction of their viewers.
 The White Wizard, Saruman, looks into the stone with ambition and becomes enslaved by domineering power.
 Denethor, the steward of Gondor, looks in with… Read More »The Seeing Stone on Your Desk

 Group of smiling people outside Princeton Theological Seminary library